-For example, if you have a large expense that is tax deductible and your income for that year is going to push you up to the next tax threshold, it may be best to purchase your item right before the end of the tax year.
+- if you have a large expense that is tax deductible and your income for that year is going to push you up to the next tax threshold, it may be best to purchase your item right before the end of the tax year.
 This will lower your taxable income for that year and, in some cases, could move you down into a lower tax bracket.

 Depending on your individual finances or circumstances, making an investment can also help you reduce tax considerably.

-If you are buying your own home, you can kill two birds with one stone by paying the money you can save each month onto your home loan instead.
+If you are buying your own home, you can kill two birds with one stone by shifting savings toward your home loan instead.
 You pay down your mortgage PLUS you are no longer taxed on that money.
 The over payment is usually still accessible as a re-draw, should you need to use some of the money in the future.
-However, watching your home loan get lower and lower can make you think twice before dipping in.
+However, watching your home loan get lower and lower is exciting and that can make you think twice before dipping in.

 How long have you owned the asset?
 If you have owned the asset for longer than twelve months you may be entitled to a 50% Capital Gains discount.
 If you haven’t owned the asset for at least twelve months, you will have to pay more CGT.

 Does your income fluctuate?
-If so you may choose to sell the asset in a year you expect to earn a lower income, as your capital gain won’t have such an impact of your tax liability
+If so you may choose to sell the asset in a year you expect to earn a lower income, as your capital gain won’t have such an impact of your tax liability.